 1. **Using Product schema with category: "Service".** Schema.org parsers tolerate this but don't reward it.
 Use the proper Service type.
 2. **Including `@type: "Offer"` with prices when you don't actually have public pricing.** Don't fabricate prices for schema; either include real ranges or omit Offer entirely.
 3. **Listing every city in your province as areaServed.** This is read as spam.
 List the cities you genuinely serve and could deliver to within a reasonable timeframe.
 4. **Combining multiple Service schemas on one page when one Service with hasOfferCatalog is cleaner.** A "plumbing services" page should have ONE Service schema describing plumbing services, with multiple Offers inside it — not 12 separate Service schemas.

 **For local service businesses, layer LocalBusiness schema with Service schema** (LocalBusiness on your homepage and contact page; Service on each individual service page).
 Don't put both on every page — that creates duplicate signal noise.
+We track can i use product schema for service businesses performance weekly across our portfolio.
+Our recent can i use product schema for service businesses engagements informed every recommendation on this page.

 - **Should I use JSON-LD, Microdata, or RDFa for schema markup?** — JSON-LD, period.
 Google has explicitly stated JSON-LD is preferred since 2017.
 Microdata and RDFa still parse correctly but add no benefit and complicate maintenance.
 Strip out any old Microdata when you migrate. - **Is FAQ schema still worth implementing in 2026?** — Yes, but with reduced expectations.
 Google removed FAQ rich snippets from most non-authoritative sites in August 2023 and continued tightening through 2024–2025.
 FAQ schema still helps with semantic understanding and AI Overview citations, even when rich snippets don't display. - **How do I add AggregateRating schema without violating Google's guidelines?** — Only mark up reviews that are genuinely visible on the page, came from real customers, and are first-party (collected by you, not aggregated from elsewhere).
 Google's 2019 review snippet update made fake or third-party-aggregated review markup ineligible for rich results. - **Should I add Author schema for E-E-A-T?** — Yes — Author/Person schema with sameAs links to professional profiles is one of the few concrete technical things you can do to signal E-E-A-T. Pair it with a real bio page, byline on every article, and verified author identity across platforms.
+Our recent can i use product schema for service businesses engagements informed every recommendation on this page.